About Weitzman ECHO

 Project ECHO Complex Care Management (Project ECHO CCM) aims to translate the Project ECHO model, originally intended for physicians, into a tool that supports nurses as they care for their most complex patients.

-This ECHO project connects healthcare providers and other care team members to a community of peers and subject-matter experts from Buckeye Health Plan, Ohio University, and Ohio federally qualified health centers (FQHCs) to address patients’ complex health needs related to substance use disorders.
+This Weitzman ECHO Series for Ohio connects primary care providers, behavioral health providers, and other care team members to a community of peers and subject-matter experts from across Ohio to address patients’ complex health needs related to substance use disorders.

-Ohio has a higher prevalence of diabetes than the national average, affecting nearly 30% of adults in Southeast Ohio.
-This Weitzman ECHO project partners with Buckeye Health Plan and Ohio University to help Ohio clinicians solve for the complex health needs associated with diabetes and obesity using a holistic, multidisciplinary team approach.
+This Weitzman ECHO Series for Ohio partners with Buckeye Health Plan and Ohio University to help Ohio clinicians solve for the complex health needs associated with diabetes using a holistic, multidisciplinary team approach.

-The Project ECHO Key Populations program features a multidisciplinary team of experts who provide advice, guidance, and consultation to help address your questions on HIV prevention, screening, and management, viral hepatitis screening and treatment, substance use disorder management, LGB and Transgender health including gender-affirming therapy, and STI screening and treatment among other topics.
+Weitzman ECHO Key Populations features a multidisciplinary team of experts who provide advice, guidance, and consultation to help address your questions on HIV prevention, screening, and management, viral hepatitis screening and treatment, substance use disorder management, LGB and Transgender health including gender-affirming therapy, and STI screening and treatment among other topics.

 Approximately 2 million Americans are affected by opioid dependence, including the use of heroin and, increasingly, the use of prescription pain medication.
 There are not enough addiction treatment facilities to keep up with this demand, so primary care is becoming a common setting for treatment.